yrs147/todo-Kubernetes/README.md

 ## Integrating with Jenkins for CICD

-You can also integrate it with Jenkins for Continous Integration and continueous Deployment This involves the following steps:
+You can also integrate it with Jenkins for Continuous Integration and Continuous Deployment loop This involves the following steps:

 1. Install Jenkins on the server where you want to run the CICD pipeline.